On this page

 3. Add the service account key and specify a GCS bucket name.

 5. After you confirm your credentials, click Next to select data.
-You have several configuration options to choose from here:
+Choose from these configuration options:

-• Type of data: This tells Amplitude whether you're ingesting event data, user property or group property data.
+• Type of data: tells Amplitude whether you're ingesting event data, user property, or group property data.

-• Type of import: - Full Sync: Amplitude periodically imports the entire dataset, regardless of whether the data is already imported.
-This is good for data sets where the row data changes over time, but there is no easy way to tell which rows have changed.
-Otherwise, the more efficient option would be a time-based import.
-This option isn't supported for ingesting event data. - Time-based: Amplitude periodically ingests the most recent rows in the data, as determined by the provided Timestamp column.
-The first import ingests all available data, and later imports ingest any data with timestamps after the time of the most recent import.
+• Time-based: Amplitude periodically ingests the most recent rows in the data, as determined by the provided Timestamp column.
+The first import ingests all available data, and later imports ingest any data with timestamps after the most recent import.
 To use this option, include the timestamp column in the output of your SQL statement.

-• SQL query: This is the code for the query Amplitude uses to ingest the right data.
+• SQL query: the code for the query Amplitude uses to ingest the right data.

-6. After you've set your configuration options, click Test SQL to see how the data is coming through from your BigQuery instance.
-If there are any errors, they appear under the Test SQL button.
+6. After you set your configuration options, click Test SQL to see how the data comes through from your BigQuery instance.
+Any errors appear under the Test SQL button.

 7. If there are no errors, click Finish.
-You get a notification indicating you've successfully enabled the new BigQuery source.
-Finally, you're redirected to the Sources listing page, where you can see the newly created BigQuery source.
+You get a notification confirming the new BigQuery source.
+Amplitude then redirects you to the Sources listing page, where you can see the new BigQuery source.

-If you have any issues or questions while following this flow, contact the Amplitude team.
+If you have issues or questions while following this flow, contact the Amplitude team.

 Time-based import

-For Amplitude's time-based import option, it's best practice to use a monotonically increasing timestamp value.
-This value should indicate when the record was loaded into the source table the SQL configuration is querying from (often referred to as a "server upload time").
-The warehouse import tool brings data into Amplitude is by continually updating the maximum value of the column referenced in the Timestamp Column Name input within the Import Config UI with each subsequent import.
+For Amplitude's time-based import option, use a monotonically increasing timestamp value as a best practice.
+This value should indicate when the record loaded into the source table the SQL configuration is querying from (often referred to as a "server upload time").
+The warehouse import tool brings data into Amplitude by continually updating the maximum value of the column referenced in the Timestamp Column Name input within the Import Config UI with each subsequent import.

-Upon first import, Amplitude imports all the data returned from the query configured in the Import Config.
+On first import, Amplitude imports all the data returned from the query configured in the Import Config.
 Amplitude saves a reference of the maximum timestamp referenced in the Timestamp Column Name: timestamp_1.
-Upon subsequent import, Amplitude imports all data from the previously saved timestamp (timestamp_1), to what's now the new maximum timestamp (timestamp_2).
-Then after that import, Amplitude saves timestamp_2 as the new maximum timestamp.
+On subsequent import, Amplitude imports all data from the previously saved timestamp (timestamp_1) to the new maximum timestamp (timestamp_2).
+After that import, Amplitude saves timestamp_2 as the new maximum timestamp.

 Mandatory data fields

 Include the mandatory fields for the data type when you create the SQL query.
 These tables outline the mandatory and optional fields for each data type.
 Find a list of other supported fields for events in the HTTP V2 API documentation and for user properties in the Identify API documentation.
-Add any columns not in those lists to either event_properties or user_properties, otherwise it's ignored.
+Add any columns not in those lists to either event_properties or user_properties, otherwise Amplitude ignores them.

 Events